Fryingpannn/Fryingpannn/README.md

 ### Hi there 👋

+A computer science student from Canada.
+I aspire to deepen my understanding in all areas of technology & product development.

+🔭 I'm currently working on a C++ game project based off the strategy game Risk.

+🌱 I'm currently learning and improving my data structure and algorithms.

+📫 Reach me by email or LinkedIn! https://www.linkedin.com/in/matthewdukepan/ | matthewdukepan@gmail.com

 <!--
 **Fryingpannn/Fryingpannn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.